What is the Watsonville Area Water Recycling Project?

 Where else in the country/world is recycled water used on crops?

 Recycled water is used throughout the world.
 In the United States most facilities are in California, Florida, Arizona, Nevada and Texas.
-The PVWMA efficiently and economically manages existing supplemental water supplies for growers in the Pajaro Valley Basin.
-It manages the entire groundwater basin which overlaps four major jurisdictions: the city of Watsonville, and Santa Cruz, Monterey and San Benito counties.
+PV Water efficiently and economically manages existing supplemental water supplies for growers in the Pajaro Valley Basin.
+It manages the entire groundwater basin which overlaps four major jurisdictions: the City of Watsonville, and Santa Cruz, Monterey and San Benito counties.